Antonio95/final-degree-project/README.md

 and opening a web browser to **localhost:6006**.
 For further information, refer to the [TensorBoard documentation](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/tensorboard/README.md)

-Tere is a module inside this block called *Datasets* which can be used independently from the rest of the project.
+This block also includes a module called *Datasets* which can be used independently from the rest of the project.
 It allows for the loading, mixing and normalisation of datasets, among other features.

-* **MNIST** (tensorflow_mnist):
+**MNIST** (tensorflow_mnist):

 This block trains various convolutional neural networks, performing a grid search over their hyperparameters.
 The file *architectures.py* defines the various networks (using [TFSlim](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/slim)) and saves the results of the search as well as the trained models.
 Again, the parameters and paths are defined in a *settings.py* file.